MikeMoolenaar/Migaku-Japanese-Addon/README.md

 - Participate in the Discussions

 ## Credits
 I would like to sincerely thank Migaku for creating the original addon and releasing the code under GPL-V3.
+They put in the hard work and hours to create this addon, I simply updated the code so it works with the latest version of Anki.
-Please check out their [website](https://www.migaku.io/), [patreon](https://www.patreon.com/Migaku) and [YouTube channel](https://www.youtube.com/c/ImmersewithMigaku).
+Please check out Migaku on [website](https://www.migaku.io/), [patreon](https://www.patreon.com/Migaku) and [YouTube channel](https://www.youtube.com/c/ImmersewithMigaku).

 ## Licence
 *Migaku Japanese Addon Updated* is